 - Participate in ongoing clinical trials.

-The Advanced IBD Fellow will meet monthly with Dr. Farraye and other members of the leadership to discuss progress and set goals for the remainder of the training.
+The Advanced IBD Fellow will meet monthly with members of the leadership to discuss progress and set goals for the remainder of the training.
 Quarterly, an ACGME Milestones Report will be generated and reviewed with the applicant, which encompasses the six core ACGME domains of Patient Care, Medical Knowledge, Practice Based Learning and Improvement, Systems-Based Practice, Professionalism, and Interpersonal Skills and Communication.
 The Milestone Report is based on the Internal Medicine Subspecialty Milestones Project.
 Deliverables of the Advanced IBD Fellow may include, but are not limited to: Presentations at national meetings including ACG, DDW and CCFA meetings, publications and academic IBD appointment.

 Candidates for the Advanced IBD Fellowship will have successfully completed and participated in a clinical project in Inflammatory Bowel Disease during their fellowship.
 The selection committee will reach out personally to the applicant’s mentor and fellowship director to discuss their performance as a GI fellow and potential for a career as an independent IBD clinician and investigator.
 Applicants with participation in a CCFA-endorsed IBD rotation as a fellow are encouraged, but not required.